rabbitmq/ra/README.md

-# A Raft Implementation for Erlang and Elixir
+# A Raft implementation for Erlang and Elixir

 Ra is a [Raft](https://raft.github.io/) implementation by Team RabbitMQ.
 It is not tied to RabbitMQ and can be used in any Erlang or Elixir